- Indoor and Outdoor

 No, there are no dining options.

-The Alderney Railway has not told us if they are fully wheelchair friendly.
+No, The Alderney Railway is not wheelchair friendly.

-The Alderney Railway has not told us if they are fully pushchair friendly.
+No, The Alderney Railway have stated they are not pushchair friendly.

 The Alderney Railway has not told us if they are dog friendly.